jianwen-android/notes-sst-/English/Continuous writing/Expository.md

 ### Even if you are right

 - yea you may be right
-- but my point is applies to more people/better/more important etc.
+	- but my point is applies to more people/is better/is more important etc.